Roofs with solar panels - Integrated Roofit.Solar roofs

 • Warranty: 10 years

-• Features: Lightweight, watertight, cost-effective integrated solar solution, compatible with a wide range of roof configurations
+• Features: Lightweight, watertight, cost-effective integrated solar solution, compatible with a variety of roof configurations

 GB-Sol